 Yep, it’s not the most exciting question to kick off this list but definitely a consistent question.
 There is no concreate answer to this without knowing when you are going (Value, Regular, or Peak Season) and the age of the ticket holder (ages 0-2, 3-9, 10+).
-A single day ticket for ages 10+ per day at Magic Kingdom is $107 during Value Season, $115 during Regular Season, and $124 during Peak Season.
+A single-day ticket for ages 10+ per day at Magic Kingdom ranges between $109 – $159 depending on when you visit.
 However, you do receive deeper discounts the more days you add to your ticket.
 Need an accurate cost?
 Check out the Disney World ticket link: https://disneyworld.disney.go.com/tickets/.
 Save those pennies and get ready for some magic!

 2 – How do I get to and from Magic Kingdom?

 You’d think you could just pull up in front of the Magic Kingdom gates and park, right?
 Well, not at Magic Kingdom!
 In fact, Magic Kingdom’s parking lot is over a mile away.
 If driving, you’ll want to park at what is known as the Transportation Ticket Center (TTC).
 From the TTC parking lot, take a tram to the Monorail or Ferryboat which will then deliver you to the Magic Kingdom entrance.
 To return to your car, just retrace your steps!
 Disney Resort guest?
 Lucky you!
-Just catch a bus (or the Monorail if staying at a Magic Kingdom resort), and you will dropped off at the Magic Kingdom entrance.
+Just catch a bus (or the Monorail if staying at a Magic Kingdom resort), and you will be dropped off at the Magic Kingdom entrance.
+If you use the Minnie Van service, they will also drop you off right at the entrance.
 Taxi and Uber transportation will drop you off at the TTC as well since they are not allowed to pull into the bus unloading zone in front of Magic Kingdom.
 You can always ask your driver to drop you off at the Contemporary Resort and then simply walk over to Magic Kingdom from there.

 3 – What is the Magic Kingdom Welcome Show?

-Magic Kingdom no longer offers the opening ceremony where guests were invited into the park by their favorite characters coming off the Walt Disney World Railroad.
-Instead, guests are welcome to enter the park one hour before it actually opens.
+Guests are welcome to enter the park one hour before it actually opens.
 Explore Main Street U.S.A. and head towards the Cinderella Castle where the opening ceremony, “Let the Magic Begin” is presented on the stage in front of the Castle.
-Once Mickey gives the go ahead, the park is officially open and guests are allowed to enter the rest of the park.
+Once Mickey gives the go-ahead, the park is officially open and guests are allowed to enter the rest of the park.

 4 – What is this “Hub” park layout I hear about?